DevClate/EntraFIDOFinder/README.md

 Find-FIDOKey -Type USB,NFC -TypeFilterMode AtLeastTwo
 # Find keys that have either USB or NFC
 Find-FIDOKey -Type USB,NFC
+# Find keys that are FIDO 2.1
+Find-FIDOKey -FIDOVersion "FIDO 2.1"
+# Find keys that are FIDO 2.1 with all properties
+Find-FIDOKey -FIDOVersion "FIDO 2.1" -AllProperties
 # Find your databse version and compare to newest version
 Show-FIDODbVersion
 # View Master Database Log